-It currently covers four Sustainable Development Goals - SDG 6 on Water and Sanitation; SDG 7 on Affordable and Clean Energy; SDG 11 on Sustainable Cities and Communities; SDG 13 on Climate Action.
+It currently covers five Sustainable Development Goals - SDG 6 on Water and Sanitation; SDG 7 on Affordable and Clean Energy; SDG 11 on Sustainable Cities and Communities; SDG 12 on Responsible Consumption and Production and SDG 13 on Climate Action.

 Work will continue to extend it to all SDGs.

 In addition to the standards database, the portal contains:

 - Case studies on how standards have been used as the basis for policy interventions by local and national authorities

 - E-learning training courses, covering risk management, conformity assessment and market surveillance

 Please let us know if you wish to partner with us in developing it further.

 Also, if you do not see a specific standard that you think should appear in the portal, and that applies to the SDGs we have already mapped, please contact us at [email protected]

 We will act upon all constructive feedback we receive.